|Originality.AI||AI Detector PRO||Winston AI||GPTZero||Copyleaks||OpenAI Text Classifier|

 The underlying technology of AI tools that let you create automated content is growing at a rapid pace, and it is not only becoming challenging to detect an AI written content, but it is becoming expensive too.

-Just like many of you pay for plagiarism checker tools, now it’s time to add another series of tools for AI content detection.
+Like many of you pay for plagiarism checker tools, now it’s time to add another series of tools for AI content detection.
 Here I’m compiling a list of some of the best tools to detect if it’s an AI tool written or by a human.

 Who needs these AI content detectors?